manadart/Enflow/README.md

 // Candidates can then be checked against a rule to see if they satisfy it. var isEligible = salaryRaiseRule.IsSatified(someEmployee);

+// A rule can also be used to filter an IQueryable via the Predicate property.
+// This can be used to apply a where clause in Linq-to-Entity. var eligibleEmployees = db.Employees.Where(salaryRaiseRule.Predicate.Compile());
 ```

 ### Workflows